 The QTIC board was established in 2001 and represents a range of sectors across the Queensland tourism and hospitality industry.
 With diverse backgrounds, our board members are equipped to provide expert guidance to QTIC and the tourism industry.

-Shane developed a successful management career working in Brisbane and South Africa before returning to the family business as Managing Director of National Park Pty Limited, the family holding company of O’Reilly’s and Canungra Valley Vineyards Pty Ltd. His formal qualifications include a Business Degree in Human Resource Management and a Diploma of Company Directorship and a Diploma in Directorship of not-for profit and Government owned corporations.
+Shane developed a successful management career working in Brisbane and South Africa before returning to the family business as Managing Director of National Park Pty Limited, the family holding company of O’Reilly’s and Canungra Valley Vineyards Pty Ltd. His formal qualifications include a Business Degree in Human Resource Management and a Diploma of Company Directorship and a Diploma in Directorship of not-for-profit and Government-owned corporations.
 Shane’s current community and industry association representations include: Director Gold Coast Tourism 2002 to 2006 (membership based nomination), Director of the Queensland Wine Industry Association 2004 to 2008 (membership based nomination), Director of Gondwana Rainforests Reserves Australia 2005 to 2011 – World Heritage Area (Federal appointment), Chairman Australia’s Green Cauldron 2008 to 2010, Director Tourism Queensland 2006 to 2011 (State appointment), Chairman of Canungra Information and Historical Association, and Life member of Natural History Association which oversees the Green Mountains section of Lamington National Park.
-Under Shane’s guidance the O’Reilly family business has grown from a domestic leisure based accommodation business with 41 rooms to the current 70 rooms in the main Retreat plus the development and subsequent management of 48 Mt Villas, a conference centre and Lost World Spa.
-The accommodation market is now spilt between domestic and international leisure as well as conferences.
+Under Shane’s guidance, the O’Reilly family business has grown from a domestic leisure based accommodation business with 41 rooms to the current 70 rooms in the main Retreat plus the development and subsequent management of 48 Mt Villas, a conference centre and Lost World Spa.
+The accommodation market is now split between domestic and international leisure as well as conferences.
 There has been a large investment in facilities for day visitors, including the off mountain development of Canungra Valley Vineyards situated at the bottom of the mountain road to O’Reilly’s.
 Shane is the father of two small children Grace and Sterling.
 Shane enjoys bike riding and in 2012 completed the Rockhampton to Brisbane charity ride for Chain Reaction in aid of the Starlight Foundation.

 Cameron is a Quandamooka man from Moreton Bay off the coast of Brisbane in South East Queensland.
 Cameron is a law graduate from the University of Queensland and holds a Bachelor of Arts in Leisure Management.
 He has worked previously in the legal industry and for more than 15 years in local and state governments delivering Indigenous policies and programs including the Backing Indigenous Arts Program and the Cairns Indigenous Art Fair.
-Cameron is currently the CEO for the Quandamooka Yoolooburrabee Aboriginal Corporation – the Native Title Body and cultural heritage body for Moreton Bay including Minjerribah (North Stradbroke Island) that jointly manages the Naree Budjong Djarra (My Mother Earth) National Park, runs Quandamooka Coast Tourism experiences and the Quandamooka Festival.
-He is on the Board of Minjerribah Camping, and a representative on the QTIC Indigenous Champions Network, Redland City Councils Tourism Sub Committee, North Stradbroke Island Economic Transition Strategy Committee, Queensland Koala Advisory Council, member of the Healthy Land & Water Indigenous Advisory Committee and a member of the Arts Queensland First Nations Arts and Cultural Panel.
+Cameron was formerly the CEO for the Quandamooka Yoolooburrabee Aboriginal Corporation – the Native Title Body and cultural heritage body for Moreton Bay including Minjerribah (North Stradbroke Island) that jointly manages the Naree Budjong Djarra (My Mother Earth) National Park, runs Quandamooka Coast Tourism experiences and the Quandamooka Festival.
+He is Chair of the QTIC Indigenous Working Group, member of the Queensland Koala Advisory Council, member of the Healthy Land & Water Indigenous Advisory Committee and a member of the Arts Queensland First Nations Arts and Cultural Panel.

 Stuart is a pastoralist from the western area of Quilpie Shire.
 He is the owner and Manager of Plevna Downs, a grazing enterprise dealing in organic wool, sheep and beef.
 Stuart served as a Councillor on Quilpie Shire Council from 1997 to 2004, as Deputy Mayor from 2004 to 2008 and was elected Mayor in 2012.
 He is Chair of the Outback Queensland Tourism Association.
 In 2008 Stuart founded the non-profit, charitable public company Outback Gondwana Foundation Ltd. He is the Chair and a Director on the board.
 The company was set up to preserve the natural assets of the south west region and educate the public in relation to the amazing paleontological discoveries being made there.
 Stuart holds a Bachelor of Engineering Degree (QUT) and is married to wife Robyn and has two adult children.